ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For example, some Transparency Services may validate the content of Signed Statements.

 We use the term "registration policies" to refer to the checks that are performed before a Signed Statement is registered given a set of input values.
-This baseline specification leaves the implementation of the registration policy to the provider of the Transparency Services and its users.
+This baseline specification leaves the implementation of the Registration Policy to the provider of the Transparency Services and its users.

 As a minimum we expect that a deployment authenticates the Issuer of the Signed Statement, which requires some form of trust anchor.
 As defined in {{RFC6024}}, "A trust anchor represents an authoritative entity via a public key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
 The Trust Anchor may be a certificate, a raw public key or other structure, as appropriate.
 It can be a non-root certificate when it is a certificate.

-A provider of a Transparency Service is, however, expected to indicate what registration policy is used in a given deployment and inform its users about changes to the registration policy.
+A provider of a Transparency Service is, however, expected to indicate what Registration Policy is used in a given deployment and inform its users about changes to the Registration Policy.

-### Registry Security Requirements
+### Append-only Log Security Requirements

-There are many different candidate verifiable data structures that may be used to implement the Registry, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
+There are many different candidate verifiable data structures that may be used to implement an Append-only Log, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
-The Registry is only required to support concise Receipts (i.e., whose size grows at most logarithmically in the number of entries in the Registry) that can be encoded as a COSE Signed Merkle Tree Proof.
+The Transparency Service is only required to support concise Receipts (i.e., whose size grows at most logarithmically in the number of entries in the Append-only Log) that can be encoded as a COSE Signed Merkle Tree Proof.

 It is possible to offer multiple signature algorithms for the COSE signature of receipts' Signed Merkle Tree, or to change the signing algorithm at later points.
-However, the Merkle Tree algorithm (including its internal hash function) cannot easily be changed without breaking the consistency of the Registry.
+However, the Merkle Tree algorithm (including its internal hash function) cannot easily be changed without breaking the consistency of the Append-only Log.
 It is possible to maintain separate Registries for each algorithm in parallel but the Transparency Service is then responsible for proving their mutual consistency.

 #### Finality

-A Registry is append-only: once a Signed Statement is registered and becomes a Transparent Statement, it cannot be modified, deleted, or moved.
+A Transparency Service is append-only: once a Signed Statement is registered and becomes a Transparent Statement, it cannot be modified, deleted, or moved.
-In particular, once a Receipt is returned for a given Signed Statement, the registered Signed Statement and any preceding entry in the Registry become immutable, and the Receipt provides universally-verifiable evidence of this property.
+In particular, once a Receipt is returned for a given Signed Statement, the registered Signed Statement and any preceding entry in the Append-only Log becomes immutable, and the Receipt provides universally-verifiable evidence of this property.

 #### Consistency

-There is no fork in the Registry: everyone with access to its contents sees the same sequence of entries, and can check its consistency with any Receipts they have collected.
+There is no fork in the Append-only Log.
+Everyone with access to its contents sees the same sequence of entries, and can check its consistency with any Receipts they have collected.
-Transparency Service implementations MAY provide a mechanism to verify that the state of the Registry encoded in an old Receipt is consistent with the current Registry state.
+Transparency Service implementations MAY provide a mechanism to verify that the state of the Append-only Log, encoded in an old Receipt, is consistent with the current Append-only Log state.

 #### Replayability and Auditing

-Everyone with access to the Registry can check the correctness of its contents.
+Everyone with access to the Transparency Service can check the correctness of its contents.
 In particular,

-- the Transparency Service defines and enforces deterministic Registration Policies that can be re-evaluated based solely on the contents of the Registry at the time of Registration, and must then yield the same result.
+- the Transparency Service defines and enforces deterministic Registration Policies that can be re-evaluated based solely on the contents of the Append-only Log at the time of Registration, and must then yield the same result
-- the ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.
+- the ordering of entries, their cryptographic contents, and the Transparency Services' governance may be non-deterministic, but they must be verifiable
-- a Transparency Service MAY store evidence about the resolution of DIDs into DID Documents.
+- a Transparency Service MAY store evidence about the resolution of DIDs into DID Documents
-- a Transparency Service MAY additionally support verifiability of client authentication and access control.
+- a Transparency Service MAY additionally support verifiability of client authentication and access control

 #### Governance and Bootstrapping

-Transparency Services MAY document their governance rules and procedures for operating the Registry and updating its code (e.g., relying on Transparent Statements about code updates, secured on the Registry itself, or on some auxiliary Transparency Service).
+Transparency Services MAY document their governance rules and procedures for operating the Transparency Service and updating its code (e.g., relying on Transparent Statements about code updates, secured on its own Append-only Log, or on some auxiliary Transparency Service).
 Governance procedures, their auditing, and their transparency are implementation specific.

 - Governance may be based on a consortium of members that are jointly responsible for the Transparency Services, or automated based on the contents of an auxiliary governance Transparency Service.

-- Governance typically involves additional records in the Registry to enable its auditing.
+- Governance typically involves additional records in the Append-only Log to enable its auditing.
-Hence, the Registry may contain both Transparent Statements and governance entries.
+The Transparency Service may contain both Transparent Statements and governance entries.

 - Issuers, Verifiers, and third-party Auditors may review the Transparency Service governance before trusting the service, or on a regular basis.